Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 Getty/AnnaStills

-Causes of anxiety at night
+How symptoms of anxiety disorders can manifest at night

 The quality of your sleep and anxiety can go hand in hand.
 If you’re not getting enough sleep at night, you may be more prone to anxiety; likewise, if you’re experiencing anxiety, it may be difficult for you to fall or stay asleep.
 This is a paradox in itself that may seem like an inescapable one.